Rahulgupta7777/Event_Managment/CONTRIBUTING.md

 - ❌ Adding your name to a contributors list without actual contribution
 - ❌ Automated PRs (e.g., dependency updates without testing)
 - ❌ PRs that don't follow contribution guidelines

-### Hacktoberfest Labels

-**Automatic Labels:**
-- `hacktoberfest`: Issues suitable for Hacktoberfest (applied to issues)
-- `hacktoberfest-accepted`: PR accepted for Hacktoberfest (auto-applied to qualifying PRs)

-**Maintainer Labels:**
-- `spam`: Spam PR - does NOT count for Hacktoberfest
-- `invalid`: Invalid PR - does NOT count unless also has `hacktoberfest-accepted`
-- `needs-review`: Awaiting maintainer review
-- `potential-spam`: Flagged for review by automated checks

-**Important Notes:**
-- PRs are automatically labeled `hacktoberfest-accepted` if created during October 2025
-- Maintainers can manually add `hacktoberfest-accepted` to override other labels
-- Spam label uses regex `/\bspam\b/i` - any label containing "spam" counts
-- Once a PR has `hacktoberfest-accepted`, it cannot be marked spam via labels alone

 ### Low/Non-Code Contributions